TAbdiukov/CCSP-Mnemonics/README.md

 ### Data Dispersion

-is a KISS term: "Store data in many places"
+Just a KISS term: "Store data in many places"

 A bit like RAID, can be used to achieve diametrically opposed goals:
 * Availability (by orchestrating multiple copies of data)